jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * Remove the Captive card from the game, but keep any wound counters on it.
 * Put the Captive card next to (or underneath) its Captor to make it clear who its Captor is.
 * When the Captor leaves play, put its Captive back into play stunned in its owner’s back row.
-* You may pay an at the start of your Build Phase.
+* You may pay an (Alien/"Space") at the start of your Build Phase.
 If you do, KO the Facehugger and put its captive into its owner’s KO pile.
-Then you may put a character from your hand into your back row.
+Then you may put an (Xenomorph) character from your hand into your back row.
 (This represents the new Xenomorph bursting out of the captive’s chest.)
 * Note: Put the KO’d Facehugger token back into your Facehugger Pile.

 ## Falcon